 You planned on brewing kombucha, but life happened and you got off schedule.
 Maybe your brew went an extra day or two, or maybe it’s even been a few weeks?
 Here’s some great news for you - your kombucha doesn’t have to go to waste!

 Kombucha is made from sweet tea, so at first glance one could easily assume it is a sugary beverage.
 However, further examination would reveal that sugar plays a critical role in the fermentation process that occurs as the sweet tea becomes kombucha.

+3 Reasons Why We Prefer Batch Brewing!
 When we first dove into the world of home brewing kombucha we discovered there are two different methods: Batch Brewing (BB) and Continuous Brewing (CB).
 We quickly found our groove with batch brewing kombucha rather than the continuous brewing method.
-Before we get into WHY we love batch brews over continuous, we’ll explain the difference.